HistoryThis section has been translated automatically.

 Pleural fibrosis: There is a dose-response relationship for the development of pleural fibrosis, but this is not true for the carcinogenic effects of asbestos.

 Bronchial carcinoma: After 16 - 18 years of prolonged exposure, 12% - 17% develop bronchial carcinoma.
 The risk is further increased if the individual smokes.
 In this case, the risk is greater than the sum of both risk factors (so-called multicative or superadditive effect).
-For a better estimation of the tumor risk, the term "fiber years" is used.
-1 fiber year equals 1 x106 fibers per m³ x 1 year.
+To better estimate the tumor risk, the term "fiber years" is used.
+1 fiber year corresponds to 1 x106 fibers per m³ x 1 year.
 The risk of developing lung cancer, for example, doubles at 25 fiber years (Herold 2018).

 Note: For lung carcinoma to be recognized as an asbestos-related occupational disease, the so-called "bridge symptoms" must be present.
 Bridge symptoms include: